Jirn136/Privacy_policy/README.md

 ## Children's Privacy

-Vibly is not intended for use by children under the age of 13.
+Vibely is not intended for use by children under the age of 13.
 We do not knowingly collect data from children.
 If we learn we have collected data from a child without parental consent, we will delete it.

 ## Changes to This Policy